-- how to help their children manage their feelings for better outcomes
+How to help their child manage their feelings for better outcomes

 As humans we have emotions.
-It is these emotions that can confuse or cause pain.
+It is these emotions that can cause confusion and pain.
 In this lesson Bob and Shawn shed light on what feelings are and why we as humans can struggle to express them.

-As children grow and experience life they begin to have feelings they have never felt.
+As children grow and experience life they begin to experience feelings they have never felt before.
 This can be scary, frustrating, and confusing.
 They can struggle to understand why they are having these feelings and how to communicate them effectively.

 Parenting is one of life’s greatest challenges and what we think we should do for our children is not always the right thing to do.
 This lesson will help parents to formulate new ideas of how they can help.
 Children need to understand why they are feeling the way they are.
 Not until then can they learn to manage these powerful feelings.